cockroachdb/errors/README.md

 | `NewAssertionErrorWithWrappedErrf` | `HandledWithMessagef` (barrier) + `WrapWithDepthf` +  `WithAssertionFailure`      |

 ## API (not constructing error objects)

+The following is a summary of the non-constructor API functions, grouped by category.
+Detailed documentation can be found at: https://pkg.go.dev/github.com/cockroachdb/errors

 ```go
 // Access causes.